Sunday 17 July 2022

 For those of us like myself who are interested in drawing and its position as a thinking and visualisation tool it is fascinating to see how central it seems to have become again as a shaper of representations, in particular drawing's power as a tool to help mythic imagery come forth out of the unconscious mind and its ability to give form to and shape the images that emerge from materials play.

 As you enter the first display in the Arsenale a huge Simone Leigh sculpture is surrounded by the visionary work of the Cuban printmaker Belkis Ayón.
-Her prints are collographs, a really basic printmaking method that I have advocated to students many times over the years as being a wonderful way of generating powerful images because it forces you to be very clear about the forms you use and therefore hopefully also monumental.
+Her prints are collographs, a basic printmaking method that I have advocated to students many times over the years as being a wonderful way of generating powerful images, because it forces you to be very clear about the forms you use and hopefully the simplicity can also become monumental.
 She uses textural surfaces wonderfully and builds up her sometimes massive wall pieces by printing off images at approximately A1 size and then fitting them together to create the final composition.
 These sections are then tacked to the wall either as original prints or sometimes as photographs of the originals.
 The compositions when fitted together work very powerfully and you don't notice they are made up of sections because you are far too interested in looking at the imagery.
 The fact that sometimes she worked by fitting together blown up photographs of the sections reminded me about not being too precious about 'authenticity', if it works it works.
 Belkis Ayón was first asked to exhibit at the biennale in1993, but with limited means for the twenty-mile trip to the Havana airport, had to travel by bike with her father and they were late for the flight, however back then an anonymous Italian woman traveling from Cuba to Milan stepped in and paid for the work to be sent over.
 A reminder of how far things have changed in relation to air travel and the status of artists in what were often in the past called 'third world' countries.

 Sometimes Ayón's prints were basic A1 size and if so these were framed.